hail-is/hail/README.md

 [Hail](https://hail.is) is an open-source, general-purpose, Python-based data analysis tool with additional data types and methods for working with genomic data.

-Hail is built to scale, and has first-class support for multi-dimensional structured data, like genomic data as in the genome-wide association study (GWAS) [tutorial](https://hail.is/docs/0.2/tutorials/01-genome-wide-association-study.html)
+Hail is built to scale and has first-class support for multi-dimensional structured data, like the genomic data in a genome-wide association study (GWAS).

 Hail is exposed as a Python library, using primitives for distributed queries and linear algebra implemented in Scala, [Spark](https://spark.apache.org/docs/latest/index.html), and increasingly C++.